joshpeng/Data-Science-On-WSL/README.md

 #### Configure X and fix dbus

-We will need to configure Linux to send X communication to where our Windows' X client is listening at.
+We will need to configure Linux to send X communication to where our Windows' X server is listening at.

 1. Open Bash
 2. Type the following command: